gloinul/draft-ietf-avtcore-rtp-payload-registry/draft-ietf-avtcore-rtp-payload-registry.md

 To resolve this situation this document performs the following.
 First it updates the registry to include known RTP payload formats at the time of writing.
 Then it closes the IANA Registry for RTP Payload formats Media Types for future registration.
-Beyond instructing IANA to close this registry the instructions to authors in RFC 8088 are updated that registration is no longer required in the closed registry.
+Beyond instructing IANA to close this registry, the instructions to authors in RFC 8088 are updated to reflect this.

 --- middle